Branch structure and nonextensive thermodynamics of Kalb-Ramond-ModMax black holes: observational signatures: KR-ModMax BH Solution and Horizon Structure

 The phantom branch ($\zeta=-1$) exhibits a markedly different thermal structure.
 In this case, the electromagnetic term reinforces the gravitational contribution, leading to systematically higher temperatures and precluding the existence of extremal configurations.
 The Hawking temperature remains strictly positive throughout the parameter space, in agreement with the single-horizon causal structure discussed in the previous subsection.

 The branch-dependent behavior of the Hawking temperature is illustrated in Fig.~\ref{fig:TH_zeta_comparison}, where $T_H$ is shown as a function of the horizon radius for representative values of the ModMax parameter $\gamma$.
 In the ordinary branch [Fig.~\ref{fig:TH_zeta_plus}], increasing $\gamma$ suppresses the effective charge contribution and progressively restores Schwarzschild-like behavior.
 By contrast, in the phantom branch [Fig.~\ref{fig:TH_zeta_minus}], the temperature curves are shifted upward and exhibit a smoother dependence on $\gamma$, reflecting the absence of extremality.
+The factor-of-two enhancement in peak temperature between the phantom and ordinary branches at small $r_+$ is a direct consequence of the sign reversal $\zeta\to -\zeta$ in Eq.~\eqref{eq:hawking_temp}: the electromagnetic term that suppresses $T_H$ in the ordinary branch instead amplifies it in the phantom sector, providing a clear thermodynamic discriminant between the two.

-Table~\ref{tab:horizons} summarizes the resulting horizon structure across representative parameter combinations for both branches, explicitly illustrating the transition between non-extremal, extremal, and horizonless configurations.
-The numerical values reported in Table~\ref{tab:horizons} are fully consistent with the aforementioned trends and further reveal the enhanced thermal robustness of the phantom branch against charge variations.
+Table~\ref{tab:horizons} summarises the resulting horizon classification.
+Configurations producing a well-defined PS and a sharp shadow boundary require the presence of an EH.
+Both the ordinary branch with $Q\le Q_{\rm ext}$ and the phantom branch (for any admissible $\ell$, $\gamma$, $Q$) satisfy this condition.
+The regime excluded by EHT shadow observations is the NS sector $Q>Q_{\rm ext}$ of the ordinary branch, which predicts qualitatively different optical images without a shadow edge.
+The quantitative constraint on admissible $(\ell,\gamma,Q,\zeta)$ therefore combines horizon existence with the requirement that the shadow radius match M87$^{*}$ and Sgr\,A$^{*}$ observations at the ${\sim}10\%$ level.